vmath20/IsoPathUpdated/README.md

 *   `preprocessing.py`: Script to process raw TCGA WSIs, perform stain normalization, and extract patches.
 *   `run_analysis.ipynb`: A Jupyter Notebook for conducting the full analysis pipeline on the generated embeddings.
 It calculates RDMs, specificity scores, and generates all figures.
-*   `generate_embeddings/`: Contains scripts to generate feature embeddings from image patches using the different models.
 *   `generate_embeddings.py`: The main script to generate embeddings for all models.
 It accepts the model name and GPU index as command-line arguments.
 *   `constants.py`: Defines the base directory for saving project data. **Note:** All paths are hardcoded and must be modified for your local environment.

 ## Getting Started